samkuz/retirement-age/README.md

 # Retirement Age
 The Retirement Age data-lifecycle application is an open source solution for removing dataset records past an expiration date.
-Allowing you to easily filter datasets stored in Parquet and Avro, using the Hive Metastore, or datasets stored in Kudu.
+It allows you to easily filter datasets stored in Parquet and Avro, using the Hive Metastore, or datasets stored in Kudu.
-Retirement Age helps to easily meet federal regulations for data retention while filtering out unneeded records or simply clean up old unused data.
+Retirement Age helps to easily meet federal regulations or liability reasons for data retention while filtering out unneeded records or simply clean up old unused data.

 [How Retirement Age works](#how-it-works).